thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

 updateRootRuleChain:
     0:
         image: /images/edge/use-cases/data-filtering/update-root-item-1.png
         title: 'Open the "Rule Chain Templates" page.
-Click on "Edge Management", then select the "Rule Chain Templates" option.
-Finally, click on the "Edge Root Rule Chain".'
+Navigate to "Edge Management" and select "Rule Chain Templates".
+Finally, click on "Edge Root Rule Chain".'
     1:
         image: /images/edge/use-cases/data-filtering/update-root-item-2.png
-        title: 'Use the filter to search for nodes containing the word "script", then drag the Script node (Transformation) to the rule chain.'
+        title: 'Use the filter to search for nodes containing the word "script".
+Drag the Script node (Transformation) to the rule chain.'
     2:
         image: /images/edge/use-cases/data-filtering/update-root-item-3.png
         title: 'Input the node name, e.g., "Transform Incoming Message" and add the JavaScript code (please copy and paste it from the snippet above) to send further only "distance" readings.'
     3:
         image: /images/edge/use-cases/data-filtering/update-root-item-4.png
         title: 'Delete the connection between the "Save Timeseries" and "Push to Cloud" nodes.
-Simply select the connection path, then click on the "X" icon to delete.'
+Select the connection path, then click on the "X" icon to delete it.'
     4:
         image: /images/edge/use-cases/data-filtering/update-root-item-5.png
-        title: 'Drag a connection from "Save Timeseries" to the transformation script node.'
+        title: 'Drag a connection from the "Save Timeseries" to the transformation script node.'
     5:
         image: /images/edge/use-cases/data-filtering/update-root-item-6.png
-        title: 'Select "Success" from the list and click the "Add" button.'
+        title: 'Choose "Success" from the dropdown list, and click the "Add" button.'
     6:
         image: /images/edge/use-cases/data-filtering/update-root-item-8.png
         title: 'Drag a connection from "Transform Incoming Message" to the "Push to Cloud" node.'
     7:
         image: /images/edge/use-cases/data-filtering/update-root-item-9.png
-        title: 'Select "Success" from the list and click the "Add" button.'
+        title: 'Choose "Success" from the dropdown list, and click the "Add" button.'
     8:
         image: /images/edge/use-cases/data-filtering/update-root-item-10.png
         title: 'Click "Apply Changes" to save your progress.'